Midnight Sun (Elena song): Commercial reception

-The song received a total of over 10,000,000 views in more than ten different channels on YouTube, as of April 1, 2011.
-Beginning with the release's date, "Midnight Sun" have been excessively downloaded (mostly illegally); It was reported that the song has sold over 5,000 units of paid downloads in Romania exclusively.

 In the airplay charts, the song fared much better.
 In the official Romanian Top 100 it began at number seventy-five, but in less than a month it reached its peak of number sixteen.
 The song reached the top ten on the week-ending issue of May 29, 2011 when it peaked at number-ten.
 In the Radio Only Chart "Midnight Sun" debuted inside the top forty and peaked at number-ten in its thirteenth week within the chart.
 The Media Forest website showed that Elena's track began at number ten (the lowest position) within the National Top 10, a chart measuring only the airplays given to Romanian artists, in the week-ending issue of March 27, 2011.
 That week, it counted a number of 89 airings.
 The next week it rose to number-eight, with a total of 111 airings.
 In its third week in the chart it jumped 3 positions (8-5), showing a 30% increase in the number of airings, gathering a total of 154 airings.
 The next week the song rose another position, to number-four in the National Chart; Even though, it lost 22% in airing frequency, with a total of 146 airplays that week On April 24, the song reached the top spot in that chart, with a total of 188 plays, which means a 28% increase.
 In the following weeks, the song registered a loss in number of radio airing, but because the music video was sent to the TV stations the song ascended a few positions week by week.
 As of April 12, "Midnight Sun" has been played on: Kiss FM, Radio ZU, Pro FM and Radio 21, the top mainstream Radio stations in Romania and on all the special music channels.

 As of July 19, the song exited all the MediaForest top-ten charts and the top twenty of the Romanian Top 100, losing 55% from the number of radio airings.
 As of September 18, 2011, "Sun" fell off the Romanian Top fifty.

 Overseas, the song peaked at number twenty-one in the Dutch Top 100 while it fared well better within the Dutch Top 40 where it peaked at number-nine for several weeks, becoming Elena's first top-ten there.
 It also did well at the year-end charts.
 The song has also entered the Slovakian Airplay Chart.
 It received airplay in Czech Republic, Poland and Hungary.

 In the United States, the single was released by Ultra Records in September 2011.